bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- Right sidebar is used as a stack of docs, started from [[Contents]], for column-styled editing in parallel with the main edit pane.
 					- This stack is a more-active form of the ((6653538a-22d3-4807-ad13-a64ac543edba)).
 				- ((66536710-7441-4fb8-986b-50d2eec762d7)): `Shift click` to open links or items in new top pane in sidebar, instead of in the main edit pane. `Ctrl Shift o` in editing mode to open link in sidebar.
-				- However, some functions does not work (well) in right sidebar: id:: 7ce45435-dfac-4391-a570-ebd0d434d8d6 collapsed:: true
+				- [!]
+However, some functions does not work (well) in right sidebar: id:: 7ce45435-dfac-4391-a570-ebd0d434d8d6 collapsed:: true
 					- Editing system files, like `custom.css`, only work in the main edit pane.
-					- Modifications in the sidebar do not reflect well into the docs, so sidebar is better for viewing than editing.
+					- When the same block is _opened in both sidebar and main edit pane_, the modification of that block is buggy: sometime not reflected well, sometime even wrongly delete the whole parent block which is **very dangerous!!!**
 			- Breadcrumbs
 			  collapsed:: true
 				- [!]
 Breadcrumb bar does not contain the target/focused item!